November 2025 Movement Café:

 Ann Jacob

-Ann Jacob is a United Methodist Pastor, serving in Edmonds, Washington, for four years, whose ministries included refugee welcome and resettlement.
-She interned at The United Methodist Global Board of Church and Society, and is currently a member of the World Council of Churches Central Committee, and is currently a J.D.
+Ann Jacob is a United Methodist Pastor, having served in Edmonds, Washington, for four years and in ministries that included refugee welcome and resettlement.
+She interned at The United Methodist Global Board of Church and Society, and is currently a member of the World Council of Churches Central Committee.
+Ann is a J.D.
 Candidate at the University of Washington School of Law.
 As a young adult, Ann’s is a leading global and United Methodist voice for climate justice, global peace, and care of neighbor.

 COP30 Observer TEam